 These watches are like a combination of the classic Museum design and the Heritage Series watches we featured above.

-The Movado Series 800 watches are for those looking for a chronograph that still has the Movado dot at 12 o’clock.
+The Movado Series 800 watch is perfect for those looking for a chronograph that still has the Movado dot at 12 o’clock.
 This 42mm has a black dial with a printed Arabic minute index, a date window, and a stainless steel and aluminum case.
 It’s water-resistant to 200m, has a unidirectional bezel, and three timing subdials.

 This has a dive watch design, with its legible numbers and markers, as well as luminous indices.
-This review refers to the watch as having the “Movado look,” and highlighting it contemporary and sporty design.
-The watch also has a lot of excellent reviews on Amazon, with many customers pointing our that the watch is just the right size and looks robust but not overpowering on the wrist.
+The watch also has a lot of excellent reviews, with many customers pointing out that the watch is just the right size and looks robust but not overpowering on the wrist.
 See the 800 Collection on Movado.com.

 Most Movado watches are round, so this collection is great for those that want an unusual design.
 The Movado Eliro watch, which is available in stainless steel and black PVD-finished stainless steel, has a unique tonneau shape.